eggheadio/eggheadio-course-notes/flexbox-fundamentals/notes/flexbox-websites-applications.md

 You'll see in Garth's first example that he uses `flex` properties to style for various screen sizes using media queries.

-In a second example, Garth walks us through styling without media queries as the basis for responsive sites 😯WOW!
+In a second example, Garth walks us through styling without media queries as the basis for responsive sites 😯 WOW!
 He's using flexbox and `flex: wrap;`.
 Pretty cool, huh?

 To see Garth's examples in action review them [here](https://egghead.io/lessons/flexbox-using-flexbox-in-websites-and-applications#t=25) and [here](https://egghead.io/lessons/flexbox-using-flexbox-in-websites-and-applications#t=153).